emaloney/MBDataEnvironment/README.md

 The third line shows `$appLaunchTime` being set to the value yielded by the `^currentTime()` function, which will be an `NSDate`.

-> MBML is processed from the top of the document down.
-As a result, a `<Var>` declaration can reference any value declared above it (or in an already-included file).
-However, attempts to reference variables whose declarations haven't yet been processed will fail.
+> `<Var>` tags are always processed from the top of the document down.
+As a result, a `<Var>` declaration can *only* reference values declared above it or in any included file (because includes are processed first).
+Attempts to reference variables whose declarations haven't yet been processed will fail.

 Variables can be declared with boolean values using the `boolean` attribute: